 Second, a cloud native solution is scalable both up and down.
 In times of light event traffic, it is able to scale down servers and other resources used in the cloud, lessening the cost and simplifying the administration.
 As event traffic grows, you can have the cloud continue to add servers, and perform load balancing, to accommodate the increased workload.
 In an on-prem solution, this has to be done manually, if at all.

 Third, a large part of the problem with a locally hosted or hybrid SIEM solution is that it can be difficult to upgrade and reconfigure.
 Often installs have to be done manually, and IT staff has to reconfigure it to collect and analyze the correct data.
 A cloud native solution can offer an easier route to maintain over time.

-There is still value in on-prem and cloud hybrid SEIM solutions.
-If the event environment is relatively stable, and if the configuration doesn’t change very often, existing legacy SIEM solutions may suffice.
+There is still value in on-prem and cloud hybrid SEIM products.
+If the event environment is relatively stable, and if the configuration doesn’t change very often, existing legacy SIEM tools may suffice.
 Also, legacy on-prem solutions may also have more features than newer cloud native ones, so you have to carefully examine what features are most important to your organization, and what solution offers those features.